xnuinside/omymodels/README.md

 Small library is used for parse DDL- https://github.com/xnuinside/simple-ddl-parser.

-### What to do if types not supported in O!
-My Models and you cannot wait until PR will be approved
+### What to do if types not supported in O!MyModels and you cannot wait until PR will be approved

 First of all, to parse types correct from DDL to models - they must be in types mypping, for Gino it exitst in this file: